Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Method

 Real-world datasets frequently display long-tail distributions, leading to significant class imbalances where dominant classes can distort model training and influence decision boundaries for minority classes.
-To address this issue, we propose a dual contrastive learning with anchors.
-This strategy aims to maintain a uniform distribution of all classes, including minority classes, within the feature space.
-By doing so, it enhances decision boundaries and promotes better generalization, particularly effective for handling long-tailed data distributions.
+To address this issue, as shown in Fig. \ref{acl}, we propose an anchor contrastive learning strategy using evenly distributed anchors and optimal anchor-prototype matching to alleviate majority-class feature dominance and thus enhance class discrimination.
+This strategy aims to maintain a uniform distribution in the feature space for all classes, including minority classes.
+By doing so, it enhances decision boundaries and promotes better generalization, which is particularly effective for handling long-tailed data distributions.

-\textbf{Predefined Anchors.} First, we define $C$ as the number of classes and $v_i$ with $i = 1,2,3,...,C$ as anchors.
-The dimension of each anchor is equal to the dimension of the features.
-These anchors are randomly initialized, and to ensure that each has the same distance as the others, we perform the following minimization approach: \cite{wang2020understanding}:
+\textbf{Evenly Distributed Anchors Generation.} Before training, we define $C$ as the number of classes and $v_i$ with $i = 1,2,3,...,C$ as anchors.
+The dimension of each anchor is equal to the dimension of the features, denoted as $D$, i.e., $v_i \in \mathbb{R}^D$.
+These anchors are randomly initialized.
+To avoid any potential bias for initial values and ensure that they are in a comparable scale with the features, they are sampled from a standard normal distribution, i.e., $v_i \sim \mathcal{N}(0, I_D)$, and then normalized to have unit L2-norm.